couchbase/query/docs/n1ql-logic.md

 ### Deliver

 DELIVER is a concurrency construct borrowed from golang.
-It randomly selects a send or receive operation and performs, or blocks until an operation is available.
+It randomly selects a send or receive operation and performs it, or blocks until an operation is available.
 DELIVER is called SELECT in golang.

 deliver: